vuori/weasel-pageant/README.md

 ### From source

-A VS2017 project is included.
+A VS2019 project is included.
 You will need the "Desktop development with C++" and "Linux development with C++" features.
+To build:

-1. In VS2017, set up a connection to your WSL environment (or a remote Linux machine) in Options → Cross Platform → Connection Manager.
+1. Optional: In VS2017, set up an SSH connection to a Linux machine.
+If you want to build using your local WSL environment, the default configuration should work.

 2. Optional: If you intend to work on the Linux sources, copy the contents of `/usr/include` into `linux/include` under the project directory.